linslin/laravel-coffee-cache/readme.md

 ## Changelog

+### 1.12.1
+- Added isset validation on some global vars.

 ### 1.12.0
 - Added a file and redis driver to laravel facade.
 - Added option `$coffeeCache->cookieHandledCacheEnabled` to handle the cache via cookies.
 This can be used to disable the cache for user sessions.